 No Default or event which, with the giving of notice or passage of time, or both would constitute a Default with respect to it has occurred and is continuing and no event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement or any other document relating to this Agreement.

+Company further represents and warrants as follows:

+(e) (1) Marketer’s Percentage Share in the marketing to the Green Attributes is regarded by Company as sufficient incentive under this Agreement for Marketer to fully perform its duties hereunder, without terms additional to those explicitly stated in this Agreement in order to protect Company’s separate interests in revenues, if any, from the marketing of Green Attributes, (2) Marketer shall not be liable hereunder for any foregone opportunities to market Green Attributes hereunder, (3) Marketer has no duty hereunder to secure the “best price” for Green Attributes or to otherwise “maximize profits” in relation to the Green Attributes, (4) Company acknowledges that Marketer and its affiliates may from time to time engage in other transactions which are competitive with those being conducted by Marketer in connection with its activities in relation to this Agreement and/or that are made possible and/or more profitable because of Marketer’s relationship with Company, and Company hereby waives any and all rights and interests in any and all proceeds and/or profits from such activities of Marketer, (6) the relationship evidenced hereby does not involve Marketer’s rendering advice relating to the trading of any interests in a commodity, and Marketer is not performing activities described by the definition of a “commodity trading advisor” under the federal Commodity Exchange Act or any statutory or regulatory counterpart existing in under the laws of Texas or any other state.

 TERM

 The “Term” of this Agreement shall commence as of the Effective Date and, unless terminated sooner pursuant to the provisions of this Agreement or extended pursuant to a written agreement signed by the Parties, shall terminate on the last day of the Production Term under the PPA; provided, that any obligations which accrued prior to the date of such termination shall survive such termination.

-TERMINATION
+DEFAULT AND TERMINATION

 This Agreement may be terminated by either Party upon Notice to the other Party, if, in the case of a Default as defined in Section 8(b) below, such Default has not been cured within thirty (30) days after receiving Notice from the Non-Defaulting Party setting forth, in reasonable detail, the nature of the Default